home-assistant/home-assistant.io/source/_components/device_tracker.cisco_mobility_express.markdown

   required: true
   type: string
 username:
-  description: The username of an user with administrative privileges.
+  description: The username of a user with administrative privileges.
   required: true
   type: string
 password: